-Michael Edwards is the publications editor in the Office of University Communications & Marketing.
+Michael Edwards is the publications editor in the Office of University Communications and Marketing.

-Most recently, he oversaw teams on both the West and East Coasts working on more than a dozen websites and print publications with circulation of more than 8.2 million annually and their multimillion-dollar editorial budgets, among them the venerable niche titles Out and The Advocate.
+Prior to joining UTSA, he oversaw teams on both the West and East Coasts working on more than a dozen websites and print publications with circulation of more than 8.2 million annually and multimillion-dollar editorial budgets, among them the venerable niche titles Out and The Advocate.

-Edwards has expertise in content creation and packaging, establishing professional editorial standards, integrated marketing campaigns and the launch/relaunch of publications.
-But, he says, he has some of his happiest moments when he is hands-on editing; in fact, he loves the serial comma and will stand up for it.
+Michael has expertise in content creation and packaging, establishing professional editorial standards, integrated marketing campaigns, and the launch/relaunch of publications.
+But, he says, he has some of his happiest moments when he is hands-on editing; in fact, he loves the serial comma and will fight for it.

-At UTSA he leads the team that creates the award-winning Sombrilla Magazine, which is the university's flagship publication, and UTSA Giving; he also consults on other university publications.
+At UTSA he leads the team that creates the award-winning Sombrilla Magazine, which is the university's flagship publication, and UTSA Giving.
+He is also a primary consultant on other university publications.